AskMeAgain/streamdeck4p/README.md

 ## External Changes

-You can change the json files externally and trigger an usr1 signal on the command to reload the page.
+You can change the json files externally and trigger an usr1 signal on the running script to reload the page.

     kill -USR1 PID_OF_THE_PYTHON_SCRIPT